gigamesh/repstation/README.md

 It is initially being developed for use with the [Optimism Attestation Station](https://community.optimism.io/docs/identity/atst-v1/), but can be deployed to any chain where EAS has been deployed.

 ## Rationale
 Sybil-resistant reputation protocols are a notoriously difficult challenge.
 Historically, the most successful approaches have managed it off chain via a trusted, centralized 3rd party (ex: [Gitcoin Passport](https://passport.gitcoin.co/)).
 More recently, zk circuits are being used to validate claims produced by trusted off-chain entities (ex: [Clique](https://clique.social/)).

-The problem with both of those approaches is the reputation of each account is only as good as the latest snapshot, and they rely on centralized authorities (ex: Google, Github, Twitter, etc).
+A problem with both approaches is the reputation of each account is only as good as the latest snapshot, and they rely on centralized authorities (ex: Google, Github, Twitter, etc).

-Repstation's approach is to leverage social capital to bootstrap a reputation network onchain.
+Repstation's approach is to leverage existing social capital to bootstrap a reputation network onchain.
 It is effectively a DAO whose sole function is to steward the reputation of its members.

 Key features:
 - Unlike traditional DAOs, membership doesn't require buying a token or a vote by existing members.
 It only requires you know an existing member who thinks you're worthy of an up vote (positive attestation).